 If you're alone, those candy-colored cabs are going to be expensive for one person to pick up the bill.

 We're not saying don't ride in them.
 Of course ride in them.
-You’re in Cuba - splurge on a ride at least once!
-If you make friends, suggest doing it together to split cost.
+You’re in Cuba, splurge on a ride at least once!
+If you make friends, suggest doing it together to split the cost.